simple-crypto/simple-website/organization.md

 preliminary security evaluation report.
 A challenge is organized based on public data sets, linked to scientific conferences whenever possible.
 Bug bounties reward the possible detection of security flaws in the association's designs.
+A call for contributions aiming at improving the code is open.
-* <strong><em>Gold sponsoring.</em></strong> The code starts is used by a sponsor.
+* <strong><em>Gold sponsoring.</em></strong> The code starts to be sponsored for practical use.
-For a period of X years, the sponsoring enables its integration under a non-copyleft license, while the code remains available under a copyleft license for open source developments, which we denote as dual licensing.
+For a period of 5 years, the yearly gold sponsoring enables the code integration under a non-copyleft license, while it remains available under a copyleft license for open source developments, which we denote as dual licensing.
-During this period, the detection of security flaws and bugs goes through a separate incident response process, following standard responsible disclosure practice.
+After 5 years of gold sponsoring of a code, sponsors receive a perpetual non-copyleft license for it.
+As long as a code is gold-sponsored, the detection of security flaws and bugs goes through a separate incident response process, following standard responsible disclosure practice.
 Bugs are first communicated to the association and forwarded to sponsors.
 Their public release may be delayed.
 In case security flaws imply a need of re-design, this re-design is automatically suggested as a potential development for the coming year.
-* <strong><em>Final release.</em></strong> After X years, the code is released under a non-copyleft license for the whole community.
+* <strong><em>Final release.</em></strong> Once the code has been gold-sponsored
+for at least 5 years and is not sponsored anymore, it is released under a non-copyleft license for the whole community.

 **Licencing policy of the association**